Geofffff/OptimalExecution/README.md

 	- in agent environment
 	- currently have a mixture
 - Add more convolutional inputs
+	- This has required a major rework
+	- Need to rework the original non lob market slightly...

 ### General Todo
 - Sweep over action space